sagemath/trac_to_gh/Issue 7405.md

 # Issue 7405: Change the print of predefined words to the default behavior.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7405

 Original creator: slabbe